 Defending yourself against Colorado weapons charges starts with understanding exactly what you are up against.
 As mentioned above, there are all kinds of laws on the books and numerous ways that you can violate them.

-Weapons offenses Jacob Martinez can help you with include:
+Weapons offenses the Law Office of Jacob E. Martinez can help you with include:

 Defacing a Firearm.
 This involves altering, covering, destroying, or removing a firearm’s serial number.
 It is charged as a Class 1 misdemeanor.